orangespaceman/folio/src/cv/index.md

 ### Personal Statement

-I am a developer with over 10 years of professional experience.
+I have been working in web development since 2005.
 I also teach a range of development skills, from beginners learning to code through to complex technical subjects.
 I have an attention to detail and an eye for perfection.
 I have been involved in every stage of large-scale projects, from the initial scoping to delivery and client handover.
 I have a broad range of practical skills and knowledge.

 ### Technical Skills

 - HTML and CSS: PostCSS, BEM, SUIT CSS, SCSS, Less, CSS Modules, cross-browser/device responsive layouts
-- JavaScript: React, Redux, Backbone.js, Angular.js, Require.js, browserify, Node.js, Express, jQuery, AJAX, websockets
+- JavaScript: React, React Native, Redux, Backbone.js, Angular.js, Require.js, Webpack, browserify, ES6, Node.js, Express, jQuery, AJAX, websockets
 - PHP and MySQL: Laravel, Slim, Code Igniter, Zend Framework, Composer
-- Git, npm, Gulp
+- Git, npm, Gulp, Grunt
 - Unit testing and CI
 - Agile workflow, UX
 - Writing and teaching technical material for academic and professional courses